NSO-developer/nso-gitbook/development/core-concepts/northbound-apis/restconf-api.md

 ```
 {% endcode %}

-To view the currently enabled event streams, use the `ietf-restconf-monitoring` YANG model.
-The streams are available under the `/restconf/data/ietf-restconf-monitoring:restconf-state/streams` container.
+To view the currently available event streams, use the `ietf-restconf-monitoring` YANG model.
+The streams are listed under the `/restconf/data/ietf-restconf-monitoring:restconf-state/streams` container.
+Each stream entry reports whether replay is supported and provides the available access locations, but does not identify the YANG notification events carried by that stream.

 {% code title="Example: View the Example RESTCONF Stream" %}
 ```http